intel/lms/README.md

 #### OpenWsman library
 The in-tree copy of OpenWsman library is located at CIM_Framework/openwsman/ directory.
 The sources are from 2.7.0 version from [GitHub](https://github.com/Openwsman/openwsman) with local modifications:
-* Passwords are stored encrypted on Windows
+* Passwords are securely cleaned up

 #### GoogleTest (only for builds with unit-tests enabled)